tmoens/tennis-canada-stats-server/README.md

 Reports directory.

 #### Schedule
 This server is persistent.
-The Windows Task Manager is supposed to restart it if it fails.
+In the production environment the Windows Task Manager is supposed to restart it if it fails.

 ### Load VR Tournaments (loadVRTournaments)